Shutdown Windows, QM, macro, etc

 0 - 3 2 Forces to terminate only hung applications.

-The following three parts can be used with action 1 and 2:
+These three parameters are used with action 1 and 2:

-wait - number of seconds to wait.
-A shutdown dialog box is displayed.
+wait_ - time (seconds) to wait.
+A shutdown dialog box or other notification is displayed.
 Default: 0 (no dialog box).

 message - text to display in the shutdown dialog.
 Default: "".